mindspore-ai/mindinsight/mindinsight/profiler/README.md

 Users can get the most detailed information from the Timeline:

-- From high level, users can analyse whether the stream split strategy can be optimized and whether is step tail is too long;
+- From high level, users can analyse whether the stream split strategy can be optimized and whether the step tail is too long;
 - From low level, users can analyse the execution time for all the operators, etc.

 ![timeline.png](./images/timeline.png)